-Possessing a single testicle, either from birth or due to a later disease such as cancer, does not imply that there is a fertility problem.
-If the remaining testicle works correctly and the spermatogenesis is not affected, the man will be able to give rise to a natural pregnancy without any problem.
+Possessing a single testicle, either from birth or due to a later occurence such as cancer, does not imply that there is a fertility problem.
+If the remaining testicle works correctly and the spermatogenesis is not affected, the man will be able to father a natural pregnancy without any problem.

 Bachelor's Degree in Biotechnology from the Technical University of Valencia (UPV).
 Biotechnology Degree from the National University of Ireland en Galway (NUIG) and embryologist specializing in Assisted Reproduction, with a Master's Degree in Biotechnology of Human Reproduction from the University of Valencia (UV) and the Valencian Infertility Institute (IVI)